-The place of fulfilment for the services provided by Ticketcorner including the delivery of tickets is the registered office of Ticketcorner.
+The place of fulfilment for the services provided by Ticketcorner including the delivery of Tickets is the registered office of Ticketcorner.

-The ticket buyer waives the right to offset claims against Ticketcorner.
+The Ticket Buyer waives the right to offset claims against Ticketcorner.

 If one or more provisions of these GTC are or become ineffective or unenforceable, either in full or in part, this will not affect the effectiveness or enforceability of the remaining provisions of these GTC, the purchase of the ticket

 and/or other services.
 In such case, the parties will replace the invalid or unfeasible provision by a provision that is valid and feasible and that comes as close as possible to the commercial purpose of the provision to be replaced.
 The

 same applies correspondingly in the event that there is an omission in these GTC.

-Swiss law applies exclusively to these GTC and any disputes arising under, or in connection with, the relationship between Ticketcorner and the ticket buyer, or between Ticketcorner and the User, excluding the rules of conflict of laws and
+Swiss law applies exclusively to these GTC and any disputes arising under, or in connection with, the relationship between Ticketcorner and the Ticket Buyer, or between Ticketcorner and the User, excluding the rules of conflict of laws and

 the provisions of the UN Convention on Contracts for the International Sale of Goods (CISG).

-The exclusive place of jurisdiction for any disputes between Ticketcorner and the ticket buyer, or between Ticketcorner and the User, is the registered office of Ticketcorner.
+The exclusive place of jurisdiction for any disputes between Ticketcorner and the Ticket Buyer, or between Ticketcorner and the User, is the registered office of Ticketcorner.
 Ticketcorner is, however, entitled to bring action in the place

 where the Ticketcorner or the User is domiciled.